Drinking alkaline of water could have significant benefits for your health. There are over

 Detoxification from 10 heavy metals

 Two Swedish studies showed that the pH of the water you drink can protect you from heavy metals, specifically mercury.
 They showed that Swedish women who drank water from wells that was alkaline absorbed calcium, magnesium, and other beneficial nutrients from the alkaline water they drank.
 Women who drank water from wells that had acidic water absorbed higher amounts of acidic elements like mercury and boron.
-The results were definitive, which lead the researchers to suggest that one of the important benefits of alkaline water is that it may protect against the harmful effects of mercury.
+The results were definitive.
+They lead the researchers to suggest that one of the important benefits of alkaline water is that it may protect against the harmful effects of mercury.

 Clinical research in the US showed that people who were new to alkaline water discharged 10 different heavy metals in their urine after starting to drink alkaline water.
 The reason it works is that raising the pH level of your urine increases renal clearance of toxic metals such as fluoride and mercury.
 Renal clearance refers to the rate that your kidneys remove wastes from your bloodstream.

 Benefits of Alkaline water: It may protect against alzheimer’s and dementia